olmomoreno/SIWeaR_workshop/README.md

 Ortiz's main expertise lies in advanced robotics, human-robot interaction, teleoperation of vehicles and robots, and the application of new technologies in automobiles.
 His work encompasses areas such as multisensorial interfaces for teleoperation, soft modular biomimetic exoskeletons, robot-assisted microsurgery, and real-time processing for autonomous underwater vehicles.
 # Acknowledgments
-This work was supported by the Italian Workers’ Compensation Authority (INAIL) and Istituto Italiano di Tecnologia (IIT) within the project Sistemi Ciberneteci Collaborativi - Esoscheletro Collaborativo 3.
+This work was supported by the Italian Workers’ Compensation Authority (INAIL) and Istituto Italiano di Tecnologia (IIT) within the project Sistemi Cibernetici Collaborativi - Esoscheletro Collaborativo 3.

 <!-- MARKDOWN LINKS & IMAGES -->
 <!-- https://www.markdownguide.org/basic-syntax/#reference-style-links -->